 Many Canadian women have begun exploring the possibilities available to them with the cosmetic treatments that normally fall under the banner of a “Mommy Makeover.”
-These are generally surgical interventions which may include a tummy tuck, a breast lift and/or breast augmentation procedure, body contouring through liposuction, or labiaplasty.
+These are generally surgical interventions which may include a tummy tuck, a breast lift and/or breast augmentation procedure, or body contouring through liposuction.

 Should You Be Having a Mommy Makeover in the First Place?